AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/introduction/repository-structure-package.md

 + Code-Paket A wird in `/apps/a` bereitgestellt
 + Code-Paket B wird in `/apps/a/b` bereitgestellt

 Wenn auf Paketebene keine Abhängigkeit des Code-Pakets B von Code-Paket A hergestellt wird, kann Code-Paket B zuerst in `/apps/a` bereitgestellt werden.
-Anschließend würde Code-Paket B folgen, das in `/apps/a` bereitgestellt wird.
-Dadurch wird die zuvor installierte `/apps/a/b` entfernt.
+Wenn es dann von Code-Paket A gefolgt wird, das in bereitgestellt wird `/apps/a`, wird die zuvor installierte `/apps/a/b`.

 In diesem Fall: